seven5/seven5/projlayout.md

 2. A single project layout structure means two _Seven5_ developers can more easily work together because each is sure where particular parts of the system "should" go.
 This is also true for browsing an application's source code, written by somebody else, to determine "how did he do that"?

-_Seven5_ has a more complex project layout than one might expect.
+_Seven5_ has a more complex project layout than one might expect or prefer.
 This is caused largely by the fact that two programming languages are being used, and each one has standard way of laying out source packages.
 It is particularly important that we follow the conventions established by the Go and Dart languages because these conventions allow a large application to be broken into packages, both on the front- and back-end.
 Packages in Go can be built and managed (including packages brought in from the internet) using the `go` tool.
 Packages in Dart can be managed with the `pub` tool (again included downloaded packages).

 The ability to break a large application into "modules" that can be developed largely independently has proven to be an excellent feature of python's Django web toolkit, so it was summarily stolen by the author.